Midnat

 Midnat is the fourth studio album by the Danish singer Joey Moe - which is produced by disco:wax and disturbed by Sony Music.
 It's also his (officially) final album in Danish.
-It was released on 1 October 2012 exactly at midnight, which is also the translation from the title on Danish Midnat.
+It was released on 1 October 2012 exactly at midnight, which is also the translation of the title from Danish.

-Midnat consists of CDs with the titles AM and PM, which is the opportunity for Joey to create real pop on the first CD, and more deep and experimental music on the other one.
+Midnat consists of CDs with the titles AM and PM.
+The former CD consists of tracks fitting into the genre of pop; whereas the latter includes a more experimental sound.

+The album peaked at #3 in Denmark, after spending 16 weeks in the charts.